sayedhfatimi/the-contemplative-path-posts/2025-04-11-i-still-stand-the-living-manifesto/post.md

 The power they were entrusted with—to protect—was turned against those it was meant to safeguard.
 Where was their supposed omnipotence, their claim to knowledge, when they were so easily deceived by the very illusion they created?

 The enemy acted in foolishness.
-They failed to see Allah’s hand over my life, failed to recognise His decree—and that is where they truly failed.
+They failed to see Allah's hand over my life, failed to recognise His decree—and that is where they truly failed.

 The attempted murders, the degradation, the humiliation—the lies, theft, deceit, and manipulation—were all for nought.